 Ikari Warriors is a class act on almost all platforms and both the 7800 and ST succeed in delivering a great arcade conversion which is so much fun.
 All that's required are quick reactions and a love for guns and oldskool violence!
 So, enjoy what is nothing short of a cracking shoot 'em up for either your 7800 or Atari ST [floppy or hard disk].

-I hoped you enjoyed this sway from being dedicated to the Atari ST... let me know what you guys think in the comments below (because I was actually quite smitten by the Atari 7800 if I'm honest.
+I hope you enjoyed this sway from being dedicated to the Atari ST... let me know what you guys think in the comments below (because I was actually quite smitten by the Atari 7800 if I'm honest.
 A hidden gem!)

 Into The Eagles Nest is an overhead Gauntlet-like shooter set within the enemy's castle, heavily occupied by thousands of Nazi soldiers.
-Our orders are simple: infiltrate the castle, rescue three allied soldiers and then detonate the hidden explosives.
-Leaving without blowing the place to kingdom come would just be rude!!
+Our orders are simple: infiltrate the castle, rescue three allied soldiers, and then detonate the hidden explosives.
+Come on, leaving without blowing the place to kingdom come, would just be rude!!

 As soon as the game begins, the battle is on!
 And it's against an onslaught of soldiers who eagerly patrol the castle's dingy corridors.
-Sneaking into the enemy's lair was the easy part, now we've gotta bust out of our safe room with guns blazing and rescue our fellow Allied soldiers before General Von Klinkerhoffen orders their execution.
+Sneaking into the enemy's lair was the easy part, now we've gotta bust out of our safe room with guns blazing and rescue our fellow Allied soldiers before General Von Klinkerhoffen orders their execution (geddit?).

 Look for keys, health and ammo because you never know what's gonna happen next!